GATEWOOD: OHIO'S LEGENDARY HIKER

 See pictures about Emma and her life:

-Related Information (articles, interview and excerpts of the story)
+Related Information (articles, interviews, excerpts of the story and other interesting information)

 Comments about our storytelling program.